What kind of art suits different interior design styles?

 A room-filling painting in rich red tones can radiate energy and dynamism, while soft blue tones create a calming atmosphere.

-Color psychology also plays an important role in interior design.
+Color psychology also plays a significant role in interior design.
 Warm colors like red, orange, or yellow can convey a feeling of warmth and security, while cool tones like blue or green promote calm and relaxation.

 But it's not just the choice of color itself that's important – the combination of colors can also have a significant impact.
 High-contrast combinations can create tension, while harmonious combinations create a pleasing overall impression.